Yamato-Security/WELA/README-English.md

 At the moment, please use a Windows Powershell 5.1.
 You will need local Administrator access for live analysis.

     Analysis Source (Specify one):
         -LiveAnalysis : Creates a timeline based on the live host's log -LogFile <path-to-logfile> : Creates a timelime from an offline .evtx file

     Analysis Type (Specify one):
-        -EventIDStatistics : Output event ID statistics
+        -AnalyzeNTLM_UsageBasic : Returns basic NTLM usage based on the NTLM Operational log -AnalyzeNTLM_UsageDetailed : Returns detailed NTLM usage based on the NTLM Operational log -EventID_Statistics : Output event ID statistics
-        -LogonTimeline : Output a simple timeline of user logons
+        -LogonTimeline : Output a condensed timeline of user logons based on the Security log

+    Analysis Options:
+        -StartTimeline "<YYYY-MM-DD HH:MM:SS>" : Specify the start of the timeline -EndTimeline "<YYYY-MM-DD HH:MM:SS>" : Specify the end of the timeline

+    -LogonTimeline Analysis Options:
+        -IsDC : Specify if the logs are from a DC

     Output Types (Default: Standard Output):
         -SaveOutput <outputfile-path> : Output results to a text file -OutputCSV : Outputs to CSV
         -OutputGUI : Outputs to the Out-GridView GUI

-    Analysis Options:
-        -StartTimeline "<YYYY-MM-DD HH:MM:SS>" : Specify the start of the timeline -EndTimeline "<YYYY-MM-DD HH:MM:SS>" : Specify the end of the timeline -IsDC $true : Specify if the logs are from a DC

-    Output Options:
+    General Output Options:
-        -USDateFormat : Output the dates in MM-DD-YYYY format (Default: YYYY-MM-DD) -EuropeDateFormat : Output the dates in DD-MM-YYYY format (Default: YYYY-MM-DD) -UTC : Output in UTC time
+        -USDateFormat : Output the dates in MM-DD-YYYY format (Default: YYYY-MM-DD) -EuropeDateFormat : Output the dates in DD-MM-YYYY format (Default: YYYY-MM-DD) -UTC : Output in UTC time (default is the local timezone) -Japanese : Output in Japanese

+    -LogonTimeline Output Options:
-        -HideTimezone : Hides the timezone being used -ShowLogonID : Specify if you want to see Logon IDs -Japanese : Output in Japanese
+        -HideTimezone : Hides the timezone
+        -ShowLogonID : Show logon IDs

     Other:
         -ShowContributors : Show the contributors
+        -QuietLogo : Do not display the WELA logo

 ## Useful Options

 Show event ID statistics to get a grasp of what kind of events there are:

-    .\WELA.ps1 -EventIDStatistics
+    .\WELA.ps1 -EventID_Statistics

 Create a timeline via offline analysis outputted to a GUI in UTC time:

     .\WELA.ps1 -LogFile .\Security.evtx -LogonTimeline -OutputGUI -UTC

+Analyze NTLM Operational logs for NTLM usage before disabling it:
+    .\WELA.ps1 -AnalyzeNTLM_UsageBasic -LogFile .\DC1-NTLM-Operational.evtx

 ## Screenshots